-Okay, so your competitors are probably doing a bit of competitive research on their own.
+Okay, so your competitors are probably doing a bit of competitive keywords research on their own.
 But what you research and how you research it matter in the world of SEO.
-Your competitors might be looking at certain keyword phrases to monitor the level of competition for each, then selecting the least sought-after terms to go after.
+Your SEO competitors/competitors sites might be looking at certain keyword phrases to monitor the level of competition for each, then selecting the least sought-after terms to go after.
 You can take this level of research a step further by delving deep into your main competitors’ content and SEO strategies.

 We use the term “zagging content” here to define content that proverbially “zags” where other content “zigs.”
 You can do this as a complement to your competitors’ strategies, or as a dissenting opinion to a popular view.